toa-io/toa/extensions/telemetry/readme.md

 (message: string, attributes?: object) => void
 ```

-Logs are formatted as JSON objects and written to stdout or stderr.
+Logs are formatted as JSON and written to stdout or stderr.
 The log entry format is:

 ```yaml
 time: string      # ISO 8601 timestamp